 Excavation work, which was in progress to the north, led to the collapse of part of the station in 1969.

 The station was repaired, and the property to the north was later named the Cave Inn Lounge.

 On October 26, 1980, the City of Ames dedicated Fire Station One and Headquarters, located at the corner of 13th Street and Burnett Avenue.

 On October 25th, 2002 Ames dedicated Fire Station Three, located in south Ames at 2400 S. Duff Avenue.

-The City's current Chief, Shawn Bayouth, is the department's seventh paid fire chief since 1922.
-His predecessors are L.R.
-Morris, Sam Long, Kenny Taylor, Ralph Parks, Mike Childs, and Clint Petersen.
+The City's current Chief, Richard Higgins, is the department's eighth paid fire chief since 1922.
+His predecessors are Shawn Bayouth, Clint Petersen, Mike Childs, Ralph Parks, Kenny Taylor, Sam Long and L.R.
+Morris.

-More than a decade after it s modest beginnings, the Ames Fire Department now consists of fifty-five uniformed personnel; which includes one Fire Chief, two Deputy Chiefs, three Shift Commanders, nine Lieutenants, thirty-nine Fire Fighters, and one Fire Inspector.
+More than a decade after it s modest beginnings, the Ames Fire Department now consists of fifty-five uniformed personnel; which includes one Fire Chief, two Deputy Chiefs, three Shift Commanders, one Training Officer, nine Lieutenants, forty Fire Fighters, and one Fire Inspector.